 Q. WILL I NEED TO CLEAN WOOD ONCE PROTECTED?

 Emperor Exterior Wood Waterproofer keeps wooden furniture clean in two ways.
-Firstly, it prevents the moisture needed for organic growth such as lichens and mildew to grow.
+Firstly, it reduces the moisture needed for organic growth such as lichens and mildew to grow.
 Secondly, the super hydrophobic surface that is created makes it difficult for dirt to attach, meaning any rainfall washes away dirt and dust, making the timber self-cleaning.

 Q. DO I NEED TO COVER SURFACES TO FURTHER PROTECT THEM?